MarcoWorms/learn.js/README.md

 ```

-ALL other values will always be truthy, meaning that they will be considered as true on boolean operations
+ALL other values will always be truthy, meaning that they will be considered as true on boolean operations.

 ## Variables